The Swimming Pool

 ⏱️ Runtime & Duration

-The total runtime of The Swimming Pool is 123 minutes (2h 3m).
-Ensuring you have enough time for the full cinematic experience.
+The total runtime of The Swimming Pool (1969) is 123 minutes (2h 3m).
+Directed by Jacques Deray, the film runs for 123 minutes in its complete theatrical version.

 Verdict Summary